halukoral/halukoral.github.io/_posts/cpp/2025-04-01-cpp-tips-stl-containers.md

 ---

 STL stands for Standard Template Library in C++.
 A set of template-based classes and functions.

->This is the summary of my C++ notes.
-I haven't written all the details.
-We can think of these notes as a kind of mind-map.
-{: .prompt-tip }

 <figure class="align-center" style="text-align: center;">
     <a href="/assets/img/cpp/std_remove/1.png">